 - Electronic Rat Trap uses fewer volts, 7,000, but is still lethal, drawing from 4 C-cell batteries as its power source.
 It has a flashing green light to indicate a kill and can deliver about 50 kills per set of batteries.

 - Rat Zapper® Classic runs on 4 AA-cell batteries, with about 20 kills per set of batteries.
-It uses 8,000 volts and has a blinking red indicator light.
+It uses 8,000 volts and has a blinking green indicator light (the old version with a plug has a red indicator light).

 Victor® has several ultrasonic devices available.
 You can look through the selection and decide which one is best depending on the size of room it’ll be used in.
 No matter which one you choose, all ultrasonic devices are simple to use — you just plug them in.
 No baiting.
 No setting.